Kamahl19/react-starter/DOCS.md

 It also provides 2 [guard components](./src/common/auth/guards.tsx) `RequireIsLoggedIn` and `RequireIsAnonymous` to [wrap routes](./src/app/App.tsx).
 They will automatically redirect the user based on being authenticated or not.

-There is also a [src/common/auth/PersistAuthGate.tsx](./src/common/auth/PersistAuthGate.tsx) to automatically re-login user after page reload if token is present in local storage.
+There is also a [src/common/auth/PersistAuthGate.tsx](./src/common/auth/PersistAuthGate.tsx) to automatically re-login a user after the page reloads if token is present in local storage.

 Internally, all auth state is stored by Recoil in [src/common/auth/state.ts](./src/common/auth/state.ts).

 ## React

-React has [grew](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html) [significantly](https://reactjs.org/blog/2022/03/29/react-v18.html) in the last few years.
-[New concepts](https://reactjs.org/blog/2018/11/13/react-conf-recap.html) and patterns have emerged and were built-into the framework.
+React has [grown](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html) [significantly](https://reactjs.org/blog/2022/03/29/react-v18.html) in the last few years.
+[New concepts](https://reactjs.org/blog/2018/11/13/react-conf-recap.html) and patterns have emerged and were built into the framework.
 Here is the list of the most important ones:

 - [Hooks](https://reactjs.org/docs/hooks-intro.html) are explained in detail [below](#react-hooks)
 - [Context](https://reactjs.org/docs/context.html) provides a way to pass data through the component tree without having to pass props down manually at every level (prop drilling)
 - [Error Boundaries](https://reactjs.org/docs/error-boundaries.html) catch JS errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
-This project also includes [react-error-boundary](https://github.com/bvaughn/react-error-boundary) library for better and reusable error boundary component
+This project also includes [react-error-boundary](https://github.com/bvaughn/react-error-boundary) library providing better and reusable `ErrorBoundary` component
 - [Code Splitting](https://reactjs.org/docs/code-splitting.html) to avoid winding up with a large JS bundle
-- [Transitions](https://reactjs.org/docs/react-api.html#transitions) allow to mark updates as transitions, which tells React that they can be interrupted and avoid going back to Suspense fallbacks for already visible content
+- [Transitions](https://reactjs.org/docs/react-api.html#transitions) allow you to mark updates as transitions, which tells React that they can be interrupted and avoid going back to Suspense fallbacks for already visible content
 - [Concurrent React](https://reactjs.org/blog/2022/03/29/react-v18.html#what-is-concurrent-react)

 ### React Hooks

 [Hooks](https://reactjs.org/docs/hooks-intro.html) replace all the patterns for stateful logic reuse such as [render props](https://reactjs.org/docs/render-props.html), [higher-order components](https://reactjs.org/docs/higher-order-components.html), and other abstractions.
-With Hooks, we can extract stateful logic from a component so it can be tested independently and reused without changing component hierarchy.
+With Hooks, we can extract stateful logic from a component so it can be tested independently and reused without changing the component hierarchy.

 Hooks also help to avoid complex components that are hard to understand.
-Traditionally a (class) component mixed stateful logic, side effects and UI.
-It was done using lifecycle methods which combined mix of unrelated code (data fetching, event listeners setup) in single method while splitting related code (event listeners cleanup) to different lifecycle methods.
-This led to bugs, made it difficult to split large components into smaller ones because stateful logic was all over the place, and it was hard to cover such component with tests.
+Traditionally, a class component mixes stateful logic, side effects and UI.
+It is done using lifecycle methods which combine mix of unrelated code (data fetching, event listeners setup) in a single method while splitting related code (event listeners cleanup) to different lifecycle methods.
+This leads to bugs, makes it difficult to split large components into smaller ones because stateful logic is all over the place, and it is hard to cover such component with tests.
 With Hooks, we can split one component into smaller functions based on what pieces are related (such as setting up a subscription or fetching data), rather than forcing a split based on lifecycle methods.

-Hooks also made class components obsolete.
-They were often a barrier to learning React.
-In JavaScript, [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) keyword works very different from how it works in most languages.
-Classes also made events binding "difficult", they don't minify very well and make hot reloading unreliable.
+Hooks also make class components obsolete.
+They are often a barrier to learning React.
+In JavaScript, [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) keyword works very differently from how it works in most languages.
+Classes also make events binding "difficult", they don't minify very well and make hot reloading unreliable.

-To start using hooks read [Hooks at a Glance](https://reactjs.org/docs/hooks-overview.html), [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html) and [FAQ](https://reactjs.org/docs/hooks-faq.html).
+To start using hooks, read [Hooks at a Glance](https://reactjs.org/docs/hooks-overview.html), [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html) and [FAQ](https://reactjs.org/docs/hooks-faq.html).

 React has several built-in hooks such as: